ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 .. code-block:: yaml

   groups:
-    # This created two groups - `redhat` and `ubuntu` based on tags
+    # This created two groups - `Production` and `PreProduction` based on tags
     # These conditionals are expressed using Jinja2 syntax.
-    redhat: "'redhat' in tags.OS"
+    redhat: "'Production' in tags.Environment"
-    ubuntu: "'ubuntu' in tags.OS"
+    ubuntu: "'PreProduction' in tags.Environment"

     # This created a libvpc group based on specific condition on `vpc_id`.
     libvpc: vpc_id == 'vpc-####'